ChefOnline Blog ChefOnline 0330 380 1000

 Tikka Xacuti

 When it comes to a curry which is intricate in its preparation, you need look no further than the Tikka Xacuti.
 The original recipe is derived from the Goa region of India, and is notorious for the rigorous process involving spices, which goes into the dish.
-Poppy seeds, cinnamon, and coriander, are just some of the elements which are involved in making this meal so flavoursome.
+Flavoured with roasted coconut, Kashmiri chillies and aromatic seeds, poppy seeds, cinnamon, and coriander are just some of the elements which are involved in making this meal so flavoursome.
 Recognised to be rather high on the heat scale, this is not a curry for the faint-hearted.
+It is perfect for anyone keen to try something deeper and richer than typical Indian takeaway curries.

 Saag Gosht